Service Engine Group

-- Elastic N + M HA Mode: This default mode permits up to N active SEs to deliver virtual services, with the capacity equivalent of M SEs within the group ready to absorb SE(s) failure(s).
+- Elastic HA N + M Mode — This default mode permits up to N active SEs to deliver virtual services, with the capacity equivalent of M SEs within the group ready to absorb SE(s) failure(s).

-- Elastic Active/Active HA Mode: This HA mode distributes virtual services across a minimum of two SEs.
+- Elastic HA Active/Active Mode — This HA mode distributes virtual services across a minimum of two SEs.

 For additional considerations for SE high availability, including VS placement, see Overview of Avi Vantage High Availability.

-Virtual Services per Service Engine: This parameter establishes the maximum number of virtual services the Controller cluster can place on any one of the SEs in the group.
+Virtual Services per Service Engine — This parameter establishes the maximum number of virtual services the Controller cluster can place on any one of the SEs in the group.

-- Memory per Service Engine: [Default = 2 GB, min = 1 GB] Enter the amount of RAM, in multiples of 1024 MB, to allocate to all new SEs.
+- Memory per Service Engine — [Default = 2 GB, min = 1 GB] Enter the amount of RAM, in multiples of 1024 MB, to allocate to all new SEs.
 Changes to this field will only affect newly-created SEs.
 Allocating more memory to an SE will allow larger HTTP cache sizes, more concurrent TCP connections, better protection against certain DDoS attacks, and increased storage of un-indexed logs.
 This option is only applicable in write access mode deployments.

-- Disk per Service Engine: [min = 10 GB] Specify an integral number of GB of disk to allocate to all new SEs.
+- Disk per Service Engine — [min = 10 GB] Specify an integral number of GB of disk to allocate to all new SEs.
 This option is only applicable in write access mode deployments.
 The value appearing in the window is either: